Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Practiced Casting (11th level):** When you use an arcane encounter attack power with the action you gain from spending an action point, roll 1d6.
 On a 6, the power is not expended.

-**Instinctive Counterspell (16th level):** Choose one keyword from Acid, Charm, Cold, Fear, Fire, Illusion, Lightning, Psychic and Thunder.
-You gain a permanent +2 bonus to defenses against powers with that keyword.
+**Instinctive Counterspell (16th level):** Choose one tag from Acid, Charm, Cold, Fear, Fire, Illusion, Lightning, Psychic and Thunder.
+You gain a permanent +2 bonus to defenses against powers with that tag.
 Your allies also benefit from this bonus whenever they are within 10 squares of you.

 ### Powers